Lee Lines was a small upstart manufacturing firm based in Miami, Florida that operated from 1975 to 1982 and was

 Lee Lines had ambitious plans for the future that included Standard gauge streamlined passenger cars of extruded aluminum construction similar to Lionel's

-and a limited production run of the UP Big Boy loco.
+a Subway set, and a limited production run of the UP Big Boy loco.
 Lee Lines had big hopes to produce many interesting items but the GS-4 was the only one to see the light of day.